 For a while, it was the only general secured credit card from a top issuer that offered rewards: 2 percent cash back at gas stations and restaurants (up to $1,000 in purchases per quarter) and 1 percent cash back on everything else.
 Additionally, like other rewards cards from Discover, the Discover it Secured matches all the cash back you earn in the first year.

 The Discover it Secured doesn’t charge an annual fee.
-It also “forgives” cardholders for the first late payment, not charging a late payment fee.
-On top of that, the card comes with a low intro APR of 10.99 percent on balance transfers for the first six months—a great offer if you want to move a balance from another higher-interest card.
+It also “forgives” cardholders for the first late payment, not charging a late payment fee (After that, up to $41).
+On top of that, the card comes with a low intro APR of 10.99 percent on balance transfers for the first six months (then variable APR of 13.24% – 22.24% applies) —a great offer if you want to move a balance from another higher-interest card.

 As far as secured cards went, this offer was hard to compete with—until Bank of America’s secured cards entered the ring.